ZeweiChu/WikiNLI/README.md

 # WikiNLI

-The dataset and code for the paper [Mining Knowledge for Natural Language Inference from Wikipedia Categories]()
+The dataset and code for the paper [Mining Knowledge for Natural Language Inference from Wikipedia Categories](https://arxiv.org/abs/2010.01239).

 ## Dataset
 The training and development dataset are under [data/WikiNLI](/data/WikiNLI)